isomerpages/govtech-stp/_vaccinated-travel-lane/frequently-asked-questions.md

 <u><b>(A) Designated VTL Flights</b></u>

-Those arriving in Singapore on a designated VTL flight will be allowed to go about their activities upon entry into Singapore, without having to serve a Stay-Home Notice (SHN).
+Those arriving in Singapore on a designated VTL flight are not required to serve a Stay-Home Notice (SHN).
 Instead, they will undergo COVID-19 PCR tests on-arrival at the airport, as well as  on Day 3 and Day 7 of their arrival in Singapore.
 They must meet the requirements to be eligible for a designated VTL flight.
+Upon the completion of their on-arrival COVID-19 PCR test, travellers must commute directly to their declared self-isolation accommodation.
+They must self-isolate there until they are notified of a negative PCR test result.

 <i>[Note: Travellers entering Singapore with effect from 18 October 2021, 2359hrs will not be required to undergo post-arrival COVID-19 PCR tests.]</i>